jeffreysbrother/generator-tcg/README.md

 * convert to ES6 syntax?
   * possibly with [this plugin](https://www.npmjs.com/package/js-beautify)
 * modify so commands can be executed from the *funnel* directory.
+* is there a way to eliminate the setTimeout() function?
+We need to force synchronous execution in the renameJS() method.